 It may be embarrassing to admit you have outstanding debts to your partner, but it is important to be transparent about them so that you can factor it into your budget and tackle debt as a team.

 A budget will help you manage your money and is especially helpful for couples who are newly married.
-Budgeting encourages couples to save, pay off debts, get a clear idea of where their money is going each month, live within your means, and set spending limits.
+Budgeting encourages couples to save, pay off debts, get a clear idea of where their money is going each month, live within their means, and set spending limits.

 It can be very frustrating if you love to save money and your spouse loves to spend it, but don’t get discouraged.
 Money and marriage are all about compromise.
 Don’t be stubborn with your spouse.